SACHSTech/careers-in-computer-science-Alexyounggg/README.md

 #### Time to Complete Diploma

-It will take roughly 4-5 years to complete the bachelors of computer science at Waterloo.
+It will take roughly 4 years to complete the Bachelors of Computer Science at Waterloo.

 ## Experiential Learning